 Almoston finding the perfect gifts to give at Christmas.
 When friends and colleagues are discussing how much they’ve spent on their loved ones, the pressure to go big can hit hard.
-But those close to you would probably rather you didn’t blow your budget showering them with gifts.
+But those close to you would probably rather you didn’t blow your budget showering them with gifts - especially if 2020 has been a tough year financially.
 That said, the act of giving is scientifically proven to , so watching someone unwrap a present they love is a foolproof way to put a smile on your face.

-Borrowing money to fund shopping is never a good idea, but if you’re worried about how you’ll afford the essentials, acould help you spread the cost without racking up debt.
+If you’re worried about how you’ll afford everything, acould help you spread the cost without racking up debt.
 If the thought of Christmas spending is already bringing you out in a cold sweat, you might find this useful when budgeting for the season.

 (It’s okay to) say no

-When you’re faced with a whole month dedicated to festive parties and events, the need to socialise can be overwhelming.
-If you’d describe yourself as an introvert anyway, it can be even more difficult (you’re not alone though -charity found that 19% of Brits have pretended to be ill to get out of work Christmas parties).
-This can be problematic from both a mental health and monetary perspective.
+When you’re faced with a whole lot of festive parties over Zoom or video call, the need to socialise can be overwhelming.
+If you’d describe yourself as an introvert anyway, it can be even more difficult (you’re not alone though -charity found that 19% of Brits have pretended to be ill to get out of Christmas events).

 One of the best ways to save money and beat stress this Christmas is to start the prep early.
 Leaving present and food shopping until the last minute can leave you with a depleted (often more expensive) selection to choose from, and a headache from the stress of panic buying.
-According to, Christmas-induced worries can literally give you a heart attack, so anything to avoid this is surely worth it.
+According to, Christmas-induced worries can have a severe impact on your health, so anything to avoid this is surely worth it.
 Plus, the earlier you think about planning, the earlier you can start saving.

 If you’re hosting Christmas this year, why not order the food in advance?
-Mostoffer the option to order online (and many will give you a discount if it’s your first time shopping with them).
+Mosthave scaled up the ability to order online in light of the pandemic, and many will give you a discount if it’s your first time shopping with them.
 This will save you the hassle of rushing to the shops on the 24th December when everyone else is stocking up last minute.
 You’ll also dodge the disappointment of turkey being out of stock!
-Or why not ask guests to bring nibbles or dessert and give yourself one less thing to think about?
+Or why not ask those within your Christmas Bubble to bring nibbles or dessert and give yourself one less thing to think about?
 If you’re in need of some Christmas dinner inspiration, try clever budgeting ideas.

 The same goes for gift shopping.of us finishes their shopping before the end of October, in a bid to take advantage of the pre-Christmas sales.
-There are plenty of ways to save if you start early enough - and Cyber Monday both take place at the end of November and offer huge discounts.
-Hitting up these sales is a clever way to bag a bargain and avoid the mad rush come mid-December - just make sure you go with a list to prevent any unnecessary purchases.
+There are plenty of ways to save if you start early enough - and Cyber Monday both take place at the end of November and offer huge online discounts.
+Hitting up these sales is a good way to bag a bargain and avoid the mad rush come mid-December - just make sure you set out a clear list to prevent any unnecessary purchases.
 You’ll also avoid the next-day delivery charges that retailers bump up as Christmas approaches.